wbigger/wbigger.github.io/README.md

 Below is a list of the material I wrote for my courses.
 I hope they can help other teachers.

-Please consider that they are all in Italian language.
+Please consider that all courses are in Italian language.

 Courses are created with [mdbook](https://github.com/rust-lang-nursery/mdBook), a nice static site generator written in Rust (a language that i really love ❤️).